Notomyxine

-Notomyxine tridentiger is a species of hagfish that occurs in the Atlantic Ocean off the southern coasts of South America.
-It is the only member of its genus.
+Notomyxine is a monospecific genus of hagfish that occurs in the Atlantic Ocean off the southern coasts of South America.
+The only member of the genus is Notomyxine tridentiger.
 It can be found in the temperate waters of the Southeast Pacific and Southwest Atlantic, as well as the southern coasts of South America.
 It can reach a maximum length of 57 cm.

 Conservation status

-N. tridentiger has been found only along the Argentinean continental shelf and southern Chile and has not been reported since 1968.
+Notomyxine tridentiger has been found only along the Argentinean continental shelf and southern Chile and has not been reported since 1968.
 Its shallow depth range and medium body size make it very likely to be exposed to extensive trawling activities throughout its range, although it has not been reported in any bycatch surveys.
 It is listed as data deficient by the IUCN.
 More research is needed to understand the distribution, population status, habitat, biology, ecology, and impact of potential major threats to this species.

 Habitat

 This species is located off the south coast of South America, from northern Argentina (off Buenos Aires) to southern Chile, including the Strait of Magellan and Tierra del Fuego.
 It is found on muddy bottoms of the continental shelf at depths from 6–143 m.